aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Gets or sets the worksheet range linked to the control's value.
+the worksheet range linked to the control's value.

 ```
 if (shape.getLinkedCell().equals("$B$6"))